Menlo, County Galway

-Menlo or Menlough is a village and townland in one of the Gaeltacht areas of County Galway, Ireland.
+Mionlach, commonly known by the anglicised name Menlo or Menlough, is a village and townland in one of the Gaeltacht areas of County Galway, Ireland.
 It is located about 3 km north of the Galway city centre, near where Lough Corrib outflows into the River Corrib.
 Menlo falls within the boundaries of the city of Galway, though it is outside the urbanised parts of the city and retains the feel of a small village.